 “White” rugs are actually a light cream color.
 “Black” rugs may be a dark charcoal gray or brown, close to a pure black, fading to reddish tips, or (especially for adult sheep) they may have faded naturally to a silvery gray.

-For size: the floor tiles are 1′ x 1′.
+For scale: the floor tiles are 1′ x 1′.

 Lambskin rug (white)